Toytiny/toytiny.github.io/_pages/about.md

 nav_order: 0
 ---
 <h2>about me</h2>
-I am the last year PhD student from the School of Informatics, University of Edinburgh, sponsored by the <a href="https://www.edinburgh-robotics.org/" target="_blank">EPSRC CDT in Robotics and Autonomous Systems</a>, supervised by <a href="https://christopherlu.github.io/" target="_blank">Prof. Chris Xiaoxuan Lu</a> and <a href="https://homepages.inf.ed.ac.uk/bwebb/" target="_blank">Prof. Barbara Webb</a>.
+I am the final-year PhD student from the School of Informatics, University of Edinburgh, sponsored by the <a href="https://www.edinburgh-robotics.org/" target="_blank">EPSRC CDT in Robotics and Autonomous Systems</a>, supervised by <a href="https://christopherlu.github.io/" target="_blank">Prof. Chris Xiaoxuan Lu</a> and <a href="https://homepages.inf.ed.ac.uk/bwebb/" target="_blank">Prof. Barbara Webb</a>.

-🙏 I will graduate in Fall 2025 and am actively seeking a postdoctoral or industrial position, starting in Fall 2025.
+🙏 I will graduate in **Fall 2025** and am actively seeking a postdoctoral or industrial position, starting from my graduation.

 My research focuses on advancing the robustness, efficiency, and privacy-awarness of perception systems for **embodied AI**.
 This encompasses applications in mobile robots, autonomous vehicles, IoT and xR-integrated systems, aiming to facilitate their **widespread, long-term and non-intrusive** deployment in the wild.
 Currently, my works mainly involve the mmWave imaging radar and thermal camera sensors, leveraging their unique sensing resilience to cope with **adverse weather and illumination** conditions in real world.
 I am also keen to incorporate full-spectral multi-modal fusion into my research field.